akarve/bipsea/README.md

 BIP-85 offers the following benefits:

-* The security of numerous independent passwords with the operational efficiency of a single master password.
+* Offers the security of numerous independent passwords with the operational efficiency of a single master password.
 (The master secret can be multi-factor.)
 * Uses Bitcoin's well-tested hierarchical deterministic wallet tree (including primitives like ECDSA and hardened children)
-* Can generate millions of new mnemonic seed words and master keys
+* Generates millions of new mnemonics and master keys
-* Can generate millions of new passwords from a single master root key (as an extended private key (xprv) and a short derivation path.
+* Generates millions of new passwords and random streams from a single master key

 Unlike a password manager, which protects many secrets with one hot secret, BIP-85 _derives_ many secrets from one protected secret.
 Therefore you only need